essien1990/AWS-S3-Management/README.md

 # AWS S3 Management using CLI and Python
-  - S3 Management with AWS Console, Command Line Interface, Python3
+  - S3 Management with AWS Console, Command Line Interface, Python3 using the boto3 library
   - Master AWS CLI from command line
   - Configure the AWS Credentials
   - Listing the objects(CSV and txt files) and buckets